 The Global Resilience Partnership (GRP)

-GRP is an independent partnership of public and private organisations joining forces and working towards a sustainable and prosperous future for all, focusing on the most vulnerable people and places.
+GRP is a partnership of public and private organisations joining forces towards a resilient, sustainable and prosperous future for vulnerable people and places.

-The partnership consider resilience as perquisite for understanding the drivers and impacts of complex issues to help communities, governments, development and humanitarian organizations, and the private sector to identify and enable novel solutions.
+The partnership consider resilience as prerequisite for understanding the drivers and impacts of complex issues to help communities, governments, development and humanitarian organizations, and the private sector to identify and enable novel solutions.

 GRP is founded on knowledge excellence, inclusive decision making and a commitment to finding new ways of dealing with intractable issues.
 Stability and assumptions of linear, incremental change are history.
 Our future will be defined by three drivers: increasing complexity, global inter-connectivity, and surprise.